argoproj/argo-cd/docs/operator-manual/applicationset/GoTemplate.md

 with hyphens and truncating at 253 characters.
 This is useful when making parameters safe for things like Application names.

-If you want to customize [options defined by text/template](https://pkg.go.dev/text/template#Template.Option), you can add the `goTemplateOptions: ["opt1", "opt2", ...]` key to your ApplicationSet next to `goTemplate: true`.
-Note that at the time of writing, there is only one useful option defined, which is `missingkey=error`.

-The recommended setting of `goTemplateOptions` is `["missingkey=error"]`, which ensures that if undefined values are looked up by your template then an error is reported instead of being ignored silently.
-This is not currently the default behavior, for backwards compatibility.

 ## Motivation

 Go Template is the Go Standard for string templating.
 It is also more powerful than fasttemplate (the default templating